EarldridgeJazzedPineda/drecklypkg.github.io/install-on-linux/index.markdown

 			<p class="lead">
 				Packages for Linux are currently built for Enterprise Linux (i.e. CentOS, Oracle, RedHat, Scientific) version 7.x.
-They are built from pkgsrc trunk and are updated every few days.
+They are built from dreckly trunk and are updated every few days.
 			</p>
 		</div>
 	</div>